bwc126/personal-site/README.md

 - Use parallax.(?)

 - Links to running projects or interactive overviews.
+(Use a gh-pages branch on each repo with a project to be linked-to)

 - Change URL to something simple.